cemheren/GarminInstinct2s-BBWF/readme.md

     * Picture above is showing sunset.
 Sunset and sunrise times are cached until the next event to save battery.
     * If rain is coming this will show a precipitation forecast.
 Cached 30 mins to save battery.
     * If battery is low, it will show battery percentage.
-    * If freezing it will show a freezing alert.
+    * If current feels like temp is 10 degrees lower than the expected high, it'll show a 'warm' indicator to denote how warm it'll get later.
+7. Added a recovery area - shows recovery time only when it's set.

 ![](screenshots/full.png)